ourlifeloop/marketing/src/cms/training-faqs/can-i-view-details-of-the-community-activities.md

 ---
-question: Can I view details of the Community Activities?
+question: Can I view details of the Community activities?
 answer: Yes.
 Under the Daily Agenda, click on the specific scheduled activity and you will be able to see details of the activity.
 isMobile: false